-- This policy applies to individuals who withdrew from surgical residency training and had a hiatus of four or more years before entering another residency, during which time they were not engaged in any structured academic surgical activity.
+This policy applies to individuals who withdrew from surgical residency training and had a hiatus of four or more years before entering another residency, during which time they were not engaged in any structured academic surgical activity.
 It does not apply to individuals who had a leave of absence from a residency due to research or other activity and subsequently returned to complete training in the same residency program.

 - Residents who had a hiatus during their residency training may be expected to have experienced some degradation of knowledge and skills during that time.
-Any hiatus and re-entry in which the individual has been absent from residency training for four or more years must therefore be reviewed by the ABS Credentials Committee and approved if he or she is to qualify for certification at completion of training.
+Any hiatus and re-entry in which the individual has been absent from residency training for four or more years must therefore be reviewed by the ABS Diplomates and Surgeons in Practice Committee and approved if he or she is to qualify for certification at completion of training.
 Failure to obtain such approval may result in refusal to admit the individual to the certification process despite completion of five years of accredited training.

 - Program directors who wish to accept such residents into their program should enroll them for a minimum